nirajp82/DockerAndKubernetes/03_02_Linux_Std_Comm_Channel.md

+In Linux, processes communicate with their environment and with other processes through three standard communication channels: Standard Input (stdin), Standard Output (stdout), and Standard Error (stderr).
+These channels are essential for input, output, and error handling within the Linux command-line environment.

 Let's consider a common scenario in which a Linux process uses all three communication channels: stdin, stdout, and stderr, in a single example.

 ### Example: File Copy Operation